raspberrypilearning/astro-pi-flight-case/worksheet2.md

 sudo reboot
 ```

 Now let's download and run a Python test program to check everything is working.
-The test code uses [Pygame](http://pygame.org/wiki/tutorials), so please do this on the Astro Pi's own screen and not via remote access or it will not work.
+The test code uses [Pygame](http://pygame.org/wiki/tutorials), so please do this on a directly connected monitor and not via remote access or it will not work.
 Open a terminal and enter these commands:

 ```bash
 cd ~